sameer2800/Lightoj-Solutions/README.md

 #lightoj-epic-solutions

 ##solution 1133 :

 we just need to use if else or switch case according to the given queries and compute the values.

+##solution 1000 :

+Simple addition program.
+For given number of problems in each of the computers, we have to find the total number of problems

 ##solution 1001 :